stuart-clark-45/typesafe-api/README.md

 Here is a minimal example to get you started...

+* N.B. this example implements some dummy authentication.
+Just in case... please don't implement authentication like this in a production app you will have a bad time!

 ### API Spec

 We are going to define an basic API with just one endpoint.